harrisonroufos/CP3407-EXT-GROUP-PROJECT/user_stories/user_story_browse_cleaners.md

 ---

 ## Assigned task:
 1. Research setting up the database.
-Start day:
+Assigned to: , Start day:
 2. Develop the database for cleaners/users.
-Start day:
+Assigned to: , Start day:
 3. Develop a UI to browse cleaners.
-Start day:
+Assigned to: , Start day:
 4. Develop backend to get cleaners from database.
-Start day:
+Assigned to: , Start day:
 5. Test and debug.
-Start day:
+Assigned to: , Start day:

 ---